Peginaw/encrypt-decrypt-interface/README.md

 ### Encrypting a File

-Click "Encrypt it".
-Another dialog box will open, asking you to select the key you wish to use for encryption.<br>
+Click "Encrypt it" and select the key you wish to use for encryption.<br>
 An encrypted copy of the file will be saved in the same folder as the original file.
 <b>The title of the encrypted file will include the name of the key used to encrypt it</b>